Skip to content

 Marketplace Changes Ahead

 Increased focus on IT Modernization and enterprises piloting new digital frameworks—automation, Cloud, DevOps applications—is now moving to full-on implementation.
 Analysts at Everest Group believe that IT modernization will capture the majority of dollars going forward this year.
 And, according to Gartner, through 2019, every $1 that enterprises invest in innovation will require an additional $7 in core execution.
-Consistently at Genesis10, we see our clients accelerate their digital business transformation initiatives which in turn drives them to modernize infrastructure and applications.
+Consistently at Genesis10, we see our clients accelerate their digital business transformation initiatives which in turn drives them to modernize infrastructure and applications, guided by a pragmatic it modernization strategy.

 Everest Group CEO Peter Bendor-Samuel explains that having done sufficient experimentation, building confidence in new models, the industry, with new funding, is prepared to act.
-As part of the recent federal tax cut and repatriation of funds back to the U.S., political pressure is on companies to use part of those funds for investment, and “IT is raising its hand very high,” he says.
-“IT is prepared to modernize, to become more efficient, more agile and better aligned with the business—and it is going to need substantial capital to do it.”
+As part of the recent federal tax cut and repatriation of funds back to the U.S., political pressure is on companies to use part of those funds for investment, and "IT is raising its hand very high," he says.
+"IT is prepared to modernize, to become more efficient, more agile and better aligned with the business—and it is going to need substantial capital to do it," especially as digital transformation scales.

 Drilling Down

 According to Remster Bingham, Vice President of Recruiting at Genesis10, the six most challenging technology areas to recruit for are: DevOps, Artificial Intelligence, Data/BI, Cloud, CyberSecurity and Blockchain.
 The tight labor market, supply and demand and immigration reform are compounding factors.
 Recently, Genesis10 surveyed IT Executives from Fortune 1000 companies to understand how they are responding to the tight labor market to infuse capabilities and shore up resourcing gaps.
+Collectively, these domains represent some of the most in-demand it skills.
 This is what we learned:

 From the survey, we understand that due to continued pressure to reduce cost, IT Executives are shifting to use management consulting firms for strategy work and less for execution and sustainment work efforts.